 On June 29, 1976, after a long period of meetings and negotiations, Great Britain granted the Seychelles independence which thus became an Independent Republic, always a member of the Commonwealth.

-According to Abbreviationfinder, there were two important parties: the “Democratic Party of Seychelles”, leader J. Mancham and the “Unitary Party of the People of Seychelles”, leader A. Renè.
+According to Abbreviationfinder, an acronym site which also features history of Seychelles, there were two important parties: the “Democratic Party of Seychelles”, leader J. Mancham and the “Unitary Party of the People of Seychelles”, leader A. Renè.
 They formed a coalition government by assuming the positions of President of the Republic and Premier respectively.

 Sanctioned, therefore, the agreement for independence, Great Britain had to return the islands of Aldabra, Farquhar and Desroches, already part of the British colonial territories since 1965, but rented to the United States.